 Disabling ABAC

-• Blocks both automatic removals and manual user management in ABAC rooms.
+Automatic removals and manual user management are blocked in ABAC rooms.

-• Triggers a fresh LDAP re-sync when ABAC is re-enabled.
+A new LDAP synchronization is triggered when ABAC is re-enabled.

 Configure LDAP ABAC attribute mapping

-ABAC relies entirely on LDAP as the source of user attributes.
-Before room-level ABAC rules can be enforced, you must define which LDAP attributes Rocket.Chat should synchronize for ABAC evaluation.
+ABAC relies on LDAP as the source of user attributes.
+Before enforcing room-level ABAC rules, you must define which LDAP attributes Rocket.Chat synchronizes for ABAC evaluation.

-To access these settings, open Administration → Settings → LDAP → Premium → Sync ABAC Attributes.
+→ Settings → LDAP → Premium → Sync ABAC Attributes

 Step 1: Enable ABAC attribute sync

-Enable this setting to allow Rocket.Chat to continuously synchronize ABAC attributes in the background.
-This ensures that changes in LDAP are reflected in room access decisions with minimal delay.
+Enable ABAC attribute sync to allow Rocket.Chat to continuously synchronize user attributes from LDAP in the background.
+This ensures that updates in LDAP are reflected in ABAC access decisions with minimal delay.

-If required, you can also define a schedule using ABAC Attributes Background Sync Interval.
-This field accepts cron format expressions (for example: 0 0 * * *).
+Optionally, configure the ABAC Attributes Background Sync Interval to define how frequently synchronization runs.
+This field accepts cron expressions (for example: 0 0 * * *).

 Step 2: Configure ABAC attribute mapping

-In the ABAC Attribute Mapping field, define a JSON object that maps LDAP user attributes to ABAC attributes used by Rocket.Chat.
+In the ABAC Attribute Mapping field, define a JSON object that maps LDAP user attributes to ABAC attributes stored in Rocket.Chat.

-Only attributes defined in this mapping are synchronized and used for ABAC enforcement.
+Only attributes defined in this mapping are synchronized and evaluated by ABAC.

 Example: